 If you meet the current Medicare criteria, then YES – you MAY qualify for a small rebate from Medicare for breast reduction/breast lift surgery.
 Your Eligibility may depend on your degree of breast ptosis AND the age of your youngest child.

-Reduction Mammoplasty may also be eligible for funding contributions from your private Health Insurance Provider, although you’ll need to check directly with your chosen Health Fund.
+Reduction Mammoplasty may also be eligible for payment methods contributions from your private Health Insurance Provider, although you’ll need to check directly with your chosen Health Fund.

 Some patients may even request early release of SUPER FUNDS to have a Reduction Mammoplasty surgery.